-Today’s entry in the quick online reads series is an experimental work in progress for a longer piece of fiction, with a bunch of kinks that need ironing out.
+Today’s entry is an experimental work in progress for a longer piece of fiction, with a bunch of kinks that need ironing out.
 Still, I like the direction and wanted to share this early draft with you.
 I like the perspective, but certain aspects need further depth, and some situations could do with a little tweaking.
 Specifically the section taking place in the school.
 Anyway, it’s coming up for the sixth week since I quickly tapped this out, so will be due a proper rewrite!
 The finished piece will be almost unrecognisable, and I won’t be able to share publicly, so I figured I’d share it with you now.
 Hope you enjoy!

 Demigods exist.
 I know, because I am one.
 I guess I’ve been a demigod since I was born, but to be honest, I’m not really sure how it works.
 Am I actually the son of Odin?
 Or is it that I was chosen somehow at a later date?
 My name plucked from a hat in Asgard (where the Gods live) perhaps?